Skip to main content

 History of Flour Bluff ISD

-The Board of Trustees was selected by the Texas Association of School Administrators as the Outstanding School Board of the Year 2000, and is the only school board in Region 2 who is continually commended by State Board of Education for completing Level II and III Complete Board-Superintendent Leadership Team training.
+The Board of Trustees has garnered significant recognition, including being named the Outstanding School Board of the Year by the Texas Association of School Administrators in 2000.
+They remain the only school board in Region 2 consistently commended by the State Board of Education for achieving advanced Complete Board-Superintendent Leadership Team training.

-The District and the City of Corpus Christi developed a partnership in 2000 with the opening of the Janet F. Harte Public Library, located on school property which serves as both the high school library and public library branch of the City.The Foundation for Educational Excellence was established in 2004 to support and enhance educational opportunities for Flour Bluff ISD to continue as a leader and innovator in public education.
+In 2000, FBISD partnered with the City of Corpus Christi to open the Janet F. Harte Public Library.
+Situated on school property, this library serves as both a high school library and a public library branch, offering a shared resource for students and the community.
+Additionally, the Foundation for Educational Excellence, established in 2004, continues to enhance educational opportunities, solidifying Flour Bluff ISD’s role as a leader in public education.

 A Notable History